The PMDD Reset Methodā„¢

 If this feels like a lot to take in, you’re not alone.
 I’ve created a PMDD Episode Toolkit with resources to help you navigate these conversations and feel more prepared during tough days.

 Remember, relationships are about give and take, and you’re worthy of being supported in the ways that matter most to you.
-If you'd like support from a group that totally get it, check out Support Circle.
+If you'd like support from a group that totally get it, check out The PMDD Reset Method™ teaches you how to:

 Ā